askfiy/lsp_extra_dim/README.md

 return {
     hooks = {
         -- see: README/CONCEPT
-        diagnostics_filter = {
-            -- after the default filter function runs, the following hook function will be executed lsp_filter = function(diagnostics)
+        -- after the default filter function runs, the following hook function will be executed lsp_filter = function(diagnostics, create_mark)
             -- get all used diagnostics
             return diagnostics
         end,
-        },
     },

     -- disable diagnostic styling while dimming the colors?